Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 3.9.13 =
+* Improved handling of service strings inside nested ACF fields: they no longer should be sent for translation

 = 3.9.12 =
 * Fixed Bulk Submit ingesting only one submission for translation when many were selected